jvanasco/pyramid_session_redis/README.rst

+timestamp - created
+timestamp - expires
+int - timeout
+int - expiration_class

 IMPORTANT
 =========

 `pyramid_session_redis` is an actively maintained fork of `pyramid_redis_sessions` (ericrasmussen/pyramid_redis_sessions), with many improvements and API changes designed for servers under load and developer convenience.

+The 1.2.x branch and earlier are largely compatible with `pyramid_redis_sessions` as-is.

+The 1.4.x branch and later have several design changes and are not a drop-in replacement.
+Some kwargs may have changed.
+The structure of the package has changed as well, and advanced users who leverage the internals will need to upgrade.
+The package remains a plug-and-play pyramid sessions interface.

 Key Differences:
 ================